Josh Bergeron: Take the shot when it's your turn - Salisbury Post

 I was able to be vaccinated because news media fall in Group 3, which became eligible March 3.

 While the Rowan County Health Department provides a well-run, weekly drive-thru clinic, I opted for Novant Health’s clinic at the J.F.
 Hurley YMCA because there are options for days of the week other than Thursday.
-Scheduling an appointment can be done by logging into your MyChart account on a computer.
+Scheduling an appointment can be done by logging into your MyChart account.
 Novant Health’s system allows people to pick any time that works.

 I was in and out of the YMCA in 25 minutes.

 Inside the YMCA’s gym, you’ll find a table with workers putting information into computers, an area for people to wait before appointments, a row of tables where health care workers administer vaccines, a table to schedule second doses and dividers with Novant Health graphics between tables and waiting areas.
 Being vaccinated is painless.
+Since getting my shot, I’ve only experienced a sore arm.

 With the shot, I received a button, sticker, Centers for Disease Control and Prevention vaccine card and health-related information.
 The button and sticker are good for posting pictures on social media.
 If you post a picture with a vaccine card, it’s best to obscure personal information.